-Bernard Silverman is a statistician whose research has ranged widely across theoretical and practical aspects of statistics.
+Sir Bernard Silverman FRS is a statistician whose research has ranged widely across theoretical and practical aspects of statistics.
 He is recognised as a pioneer of computational statistics, researching the ways that computing power has changed our ability to collect, analyse, understand and utilise data.
 He has published widely in this field, covering aspects from the fundamental mathematical properties of new methods to computer packages for their implementation.
 He has collaborated in many fields in the physical, life and social sciences and with various areas of industry and government.

-Yasmin Waljee is the firm's International Pro Bono Director.
+Yasmin Waljee OBE is the firm's International Pro Bono Director.
 Her appointment in 1997 as a legally qualified, full time pro bono manager was the first of its kind in Europe.

 Yasmin has been key to establishing and embedding a pro bono culture within Hogan Lovells.
 Yasmin helped the firm achieve this by designing and implementing pro bono projects which focus the firm's specialist commercial legal expertise in the areas of women's rights, disability rights and social innovation.
 Yasmin is an international human rights lawyer and has advised on issues relating to compensation for victims of crime and terrorism including the July 7 bombing victims, the right to life and regularly works on public policy issues in this area.
 Yasmin co-leads the firm's award winning social enterprise and social finance practice.